Waboodoo/HTTP-Shortcuts/docs/scripting.md

 Similar to how JavaScript works in a browser, you can use `prompt()` and `confirm()` to ask the user for input as part of a workflow.

+`prompt()` will open a dialog window asking for text input.
+The entered text is then returned as a string.
+If the dialog is cancelled, `null` is returned instead.
+Pass a message in as the first parameter, and optionally a second parameter to prefill the text input field.

+`confirm()` will open a confirmation dialog.
+It returns true if the dialog is confirmed, or false if it is cancelled.
+Pass a message in as the first parameter.

 ```js
 if (confirm('Are you sure?')) {
     // Do something only if the user clicked 'OK'